sahal-mulki/SpottingDiffusion/README.md

 # SpottingDiffusion

-Code for a CNN-based method of detecting AI generated images.
+This repository is the official implementation of SpottingDiffusion : A CNN-based method of detecting AI generated images.